cfengine/documentation/enterprise-cfengine-guide/reporting.markdown

 * Tables - Select the data tables you want include in your report first.
 * Fields - Define your table columns based on your selection above.
 * Filters - Filter your results.
+Remember that unless you filter, you may be querying large data sets, so think about what you absolutely need in your report.
 * Group - Group your results.
+May be expensive with large data sets.
 * Sort - Sort your results.
+May be expensive with large data sets.
 * Limit - Limit the number of entries in your report.
-This is a recommended practice for testing your query.
+This is a recommended practice for testing your query, and even in production it may be helpful if you don't need to see every entry.
 * Show me the query - View and edit the SQL query directly.
 Please note, that editing the query directly here will invalidate your choices in the query builder interface, and changing your selections there will override your SQL query.

 ### Ensure the report collection is working ###

-* The reporting bundle must be in `promises.cf`.
+* The reporting bundle must be called from `promises.cf`.
 For example, the following defines the attribute `Role` which is set to `database_server`.
-You need to add it to the top-level `bundlesequence` or in a bundle that it calls.
+You need to add it to the top-level `bundlesequence` in `promises.cf` or in a bundle that it calls.

 	```cf3
 	bundle agent myreport